hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 - Using the VSC-PRC command line tools

-### Login in to VSC Tier-2 system
+### Login into VSC Tier-2 system
 In this course we will use the Tier-2 Genius login node as our user iRODS client.
-But you can also use any other Linux system that has a iRODS client installed. you can find the avaialable iRODS linux clients in the iRODS website: https://irods.org/download/
+But you can also use any other Linux system that has a iRODS client installed.
+You can find the available iRODS linux clients in the iRODS website: https://irods.org/download/

 You have been provided during the training with a temporary vsc-account that you can use to connect to the system.